bikashxsharma/hammer-app/README.md

 - Styled login page, signup page & home page
 - Data is stored in local storage
 - You can increase hammerCount by clicking on it
-- You can try posting new post ( for now without login/sign up)
+- You can try posting a new post ( for now without login/sign up)

 ## How to run?
 - Clone my repository or download it